-- 3.1 This test procedure does not claim to address the safety concerns associated with its use.
-It is the responsibility of the user of this test procedure to establish the appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use. - 3.2 Sampling procedure for aggregate from completed stockpiles using a front-end loader. - 3.2.1 Use this procedure to sample completed stockpiles of coarse or fine aggregate using a front-end loader. - 3.2.2 Determine the minimum number of samples required for approval based on TxDOT's Guide Schedule frequency for concrete or retaining wall select backfill. - 3.2.3 Identify the sampling locations by dividing the stockpile in approximately equal sectors based on the number of samples determined from Section 3.2.2.
-Aggregate must be sampled from a minimum of two sectors or locations for acceptance. - 3.2.4 Clean and level the ground at the sampling location to prevent contamination of the sampling pile. - 3.2.5 Cut approximately at the ground level to the top edge of the stockpile until a clean face is exposed.
-This represents the full height of the stockpile.
-Note 1-The exposed vertical face should be perpendicular to the top edge of the stockpile, but this may not be possible with stockpiles of dry, coarse aggregates. - 3.2.6 Discard the material cut away while exposing the clean face. - 3.2.7 Build a sample pad by cutting into the vertical face at the ground level to the full height of the stockpile to obtain material. - 3.2.8 Lower the bucket as close as possible to the ground to avoid segregation and empty the entire contents of the bucket in one motion onto the ground. - 3.2.9 Using the loader bucket, strike and level the sample pad at mid-height in the direction the bucket was emptied to create a flat surface for sampling.
-Back-drag the sampling pad only once. - 3.2.10 Divide the sample pad into four quadrants of similar size. - 3.2.11 Place clean sample bags or containers near the center of the sampling pad and obtain the sample across the flat area staying more than 1 ft. away from the edges. - 3.2.12 Sample equal amounts of aggregate evenly across each quadrant.
-Fully insert the shovel as near as vertical as possible and then slowly roll the shovel back and lift slowly to avoid coarse aggregate rolling off the sides of the shovel.
+4.1 Determine the minimum number of samples required for acceptance based on TxDOT's Guide Schedule frequency for concrete or retaining wall select backfill.

+4.1.1 There is no minimum number of samples required for quality control testing.

+- 4.2 Identify the sampling locations by dividing the stockpile in approximately equal sectors based on the number of samples determined from Section 4.1.
+Aggregate must be sampled from a minimum of two sectors or different locations for acceptance. - 4.3 Clean and level the ground at the sampling location to prevent contamination of the sampling pile. - 4.4 Cut approximately at the ground level to the top edge of the stockpile until a clean face is exposed.
+This represents the full height of the stockpile. - 4.4.1 The exposed vertical face should be perpendicular to the top edge of the stockpile, but this may not be entirely possible with stockpiles of dry, coarse aggregates. - 4.5 Discard the aggregate cut away while exposing the clean face. - 4.6 Build a sample pad by cutting into the vertical face at the ground level to the full height of the stockpile to obtain aggregate. - 4.7 Lower the bucket as close as possible to the ground to avoid segregation and empty the entire contents of the bucket in one motion onto the ground. - 4.8 Using the loader bucket, strike and level the sample pad at mid-height in the direction the bucket was emptied to create a flat surface for sampling.
+Back-drag the sampling pad only once. - 4.9 Divide the sample pad into four quadrants of similar size. - 4.10 Place clean sample bags or containers near the center of the sampling pad and obtain the sample across the flat area staying more than 1 ft. away from the edges. - 4.11 Sample equal amounts of aggregate from each quadrant.